 - Shelby Energy will NOT require their customers to purchase prepaid debit cards or money orders to avoid an immediate disconnection.

-If you receive a call that sounds like it may be a scam, or if you believe the call is a scam, hang up, call the police, and report the call to the Attorney General’s Office.
+If you receive a call that sounds like it may be a scam, or if you believe the call is a scam, hang up, and report the call to the Attorney General’s Office.